Anthony Leggett: Career

 From 2006 to 2016, he also held a position at the Institute for Quantum Computing in Waterloo, Canada.

-As of April 2023, he is chief scientist at the Institute for Condensed Matter Theory, a research institute at the UIUC.
+As of April 2023, he was chief scientist at the Institute for Condensed Matter Theory, a research institute at the UIUC.

 In 2013, he became the founding director of the Shanghai Center for Complex Physics.

+Death

+Leggett died at his home in Urbana, Illinois, on 8 March 2026, at the age of 87.

 Research

-His research focuses on cuprate superconductivity, superfluidity in highly degenerate atomic gases, low temperature properties of amorphous solids, conceptual issues in the formulation of quantum mechanics and topological quantum computation.
+His research focused on cuprate superconductivity, superfluidity in highly degenerate atomic gases, low temperature properties of amorphous solids, conceptual issues in the formulation of quantum mechanics and topological quantum computation.

 The edition of 29 December 2005 of the International Herald Tribune printed an article, "New tests of Einstein's 'spooky' reality", which referred to Leggett's Autumn 2005 debate at a conference in Berkeley, California, with fellow Nobel laureate Norman Ramsey of Harvard University.
 Both debated the worth of attempts to change quantum theory.
 Leggett thought attempts were justified, Ramsey opposed.
-Leggett believes quantum mechanics may be incomplete because of the quantum measurement problem.
+Leggett believed quantum mechanics may be incomplete because of the quantum measurement problem.

 Awards and honours

-Leggett is a member of the National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences, the Russian Academy of Sciences (foreign member), the Indian National Science Academy, and was elected a Fellow of the Royal Society (FRS) in 1980, a Fellow of the American Physical Society in 1985, and American Institute of Physics, and an Honorary Fellow of the Institute of Physics (HonFInstP) in 1998.
+Leggett was a member of the National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences, the Russian Academy of Sciences (foreign member), and the American Institute of Physics, and was elected a Fellow of the Royal Society (FRS) in 1980, a Fellow of the American Physical Society in 1985, an Honorary Fellow of the Institute of Physics (HonFInstP) in 1998, and a Foreign Fellow of the Indian National Science Academy in 2011.

-He was awarded the 2003 Nobel Prize in Physics (with V. L. Ginzburg and A. A. Abrikosov) for pioneering contributions to the theory of superconductors and superfluids.
-He is an Honorary Fellow of the Institute of Physics (UK).
+Leggett was awarded the 2003 Nobel Prize in Physics (with V. L. Ginzburg and A. A. Abrikosov) for pioneering contributions to the theory of superconductors and superfluids.
+He was an Honorary Fellow of the Institute of Physics (UK).
 He was appointed Knight Commander of the Order of the British Empire (KBE) in the 2004 Queen's Birthday Honours "for services to physics".
-He also won the 2002/2003 Wolf Foundation Prize for research on condensed forms of matter (with B. I. Halperin).
+He won the 2002/2003 Wolf Prize in Physics, for research on condensed forms of matter (with B. I. Halperin).
 He was also honoured with the Eugene Feenberg Memorial Medal (1999).
-He has been elected as a Foreign Fellow of the Indian National Science Academy (2011).

 Personal life

 In June 1973, he married Haruko Kinase.
 They met at Sussex University, in Brighton, England.
 In 1978, they had a daughter Asako.
 His wife Haruko earned a PhD in cultural anthropology from UIUC and has done research on the hospice system.
 Their daughter, Asako, also graduated from UIUC with a joint major in geography and chemistry.
-She holds dual US/UK citizenship.